 • What does the tool do?

 With the release of this tool, we aim to equip students, faculty, researchers, and librarians with innovative tools that facilitate engagement with complex content and enrich research and learning.
-This early release harnesses the power of generative AI to help users:
+This early release harnesses the power of AI to help users:

 • Identify relevant material faster by surfacing key points and arguments from the text being viewed.